The U.S. economy is a slow-moving train wreck waiting to happen.

 We continue to think what comes next will surprise investors and job-seekers alike.
 The risk of recession continues to rise.
 Unfortunately, a lot of unsuspecting Americans could lose their jobs.

 We’re already seeing the initial signs of a cracking in U.S. labor market.
-Right now, the issues are most visible and acute in the Tech sector where almost 240,000 layoffs have already occurred.
+Right now, the issues are most visible and acute in the Tech sector where almost 500,000 layoffs have already occurred between 2022 and 2023.

 That’s just the tip of the spear.